10 September 2018 (Mon 2.30pm-4.30pm, Wed 12pm-2pm, Thu 6.30pm-7.30pm, Fri 10am-12pm, Sat 11am-4pm)

 Tucked in the heart of sandstone tenements, yards from busy Argyle Street in Finnieston, this urban garden grows various crops and houses a tool shed, polytunnel, greenhouse, five raised beds & mini orchard.
-Enjoy the garden at its peak.

 Up a lane between residential blocks, you may be expecting to find the usual city “back court”; dejected, empty washing lines and stowed bins.
 But behind Brechin Street you will find The Back Garden.

 Set up by Annexe Communities in 2011 using a grant obtained from the Climate Challenge Fund.
 The Back Garden was officially transferred to the G3 Growers the following year, a small committee from the community who oversee the smooth running of The Back Garden.

 As far as is known, the site was once occupied by a “mews building” which later became a motor workshop and after that was demolished it became a local fly-tip.